picnichealth/slate/source/includes/resources/encounter_items/_text_section.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-id | The ID of the text section to be retrieved.
+id | String | The ID of the text section to be retrieved.

 ### List text sections